-In comparison to the international benchmark, these losses are extremely high27.
-In the distribution losses, non-technical losses (mainly theft) are almost 68 percent while the rest of them are technical losses (overloading of transformers and the limited capacity of transmission lines to transfer power to consumers efficiently).
-In the period (FY1986 to FY1995) units of electricity supplied which were also billed grew at the rate of about 10 percent, while in the period (FY1995 to FY2007) units billed grew at the rate of about 5 percent.
-In the period (FY2008 to FY2019) units billed increased at the rate of 4 percent.
-This indicates declining efficiency to curtail power theft.
+In comparison to the international benchmark, these losses are extremely high.27 In the distribution losses, non-technical losses (mainly theft) are almost 68 percent while the rest of them are technical losses (overloading of transformers and the limited capacity of transmission lines to transfer power to consumers efficiently).
+In the period (FY1986 to FY1995) units of electricity supplied which were also billed grew at the rate of about 10 percent, while in the period (FY1995 to FY2007) units billed grew at the rate of about

-27 Comparison to other Asian countries: South Korea and China, T&D losses are only 3 percent and 5 percent.
+27Comparison to other Asian countries: South Korea and China, T&D losses are only 3 percent and 5 percent.
 Even in Bangladesh T&D losses are only 9 percent.